Stoke-on-Trent power station: Burslem

+Stoke-on-Trent

+The 'six towns' were federated to form the county borough of Stoke-on-Trent in April 1910.
+Electricity supplies were brought under common management in 1910: Stoke-on-Trent Corporation organised its electricity undertaking into four districts, based upon the original three corporation supply areas: Northern Area for the Burslem undertaking, Central Area for the Hanley Corporation undertaking, South Eastern Area for the Longton Corporation undertaking, and South Western Area for the Stoke-upon-Trent undertaking.
+The supply was integrated from 1 April 1914.

-The ‘six towns’ were federated to form the county borough of Stoke-on-Trent in April 1910.
-Electricity supplies were brought under common management in 1910 and construction of a large a new power station on the River Trent was started alongside the existing original Hanley power station.
-The Central Power House was commissioned in April 1913.
+Construction of a large a new power station on the River Trent was started alongside the existing original Hanley power station.
+The Central Power House was commissioned in April 1913, supplying 50 Hz AC power.
+It contained three Stirling water-tube boilers, each having a steaming capacity of 18,900 lb. per hour powering two Howden-Siemens turbo alternators of 1,500 kW capacity.
 Further electricity generating plant was added to the station from 1919 to 1929.

-Central Power House was the main Electricity Works, and the Hanley, Longton, Burslem and Stoke-upon-Trent sites were referred to as ‘Sub-Works’.
-The Longton, Burslem & Stoke-upon-Trent Sub-Works were later used as conversion stations during the transitioning period of DC to AC electricity supplies.
+Central Power House was the main Electricity Works, and the Hanley, Longton, Burslem and Stoke-upon-Trent sites were referred to as 'Sub-Works'.
+The Hanley Sub-Works was fitted with motor-generators to convert the 50 Hz AC supply to 100 Hz AC.
+The Longton, Burslem and Stoke-upon-Trent Sub-Works were later fitted with rotary converters and used as conversion stations during the transitioning period of DC to AC electricity supplies.
 Once the changeover from DC to AC was fully complete just before Christmas 1938, the conversion equipment was sold and these sub-works were later used as regular distribution substations as part of the wider network of 120 substations planned as a minimum to supply the city.

 The first AC 6.6kV substation switched on in the city was at the Goldendale Iron Co.
 Ltd in Tunstall and was switched on in 1915.
 The second being at the Electric and Ordnance Accessories Co.
 Ltd in Slippery Lane, Hanley of the same year.
 These no longer exist and were decommissioned many years ago.
 The oldest surviving substation is located at Napier Street, Fenton, originally called Boving which was the third substation commissioned.
 This is thought to have been switched on in 1923, the large gap since the second substation being due to the War.